 What is the best TV to buy?

 If you’re shopping for a new TV for the purposes of upgrading your home entertainment hookup to a home theater, all you really need to know are the following considerations:

-- What price point am I comfortable with?
+- How much should a TV cost?
 Do a little research online and see what’s the best you can get at your ideal price point in terms of size, image resolution, and features.

-- What’s my ideal screen size?
+- What TV screen size should I get?
 If you want to go big, measure your living room and plan out where it’ll go.
 If your ideal screen is too big for your current furniture, this could represent an additional cost.

 - What image resolution do I need?
 TV screens with the highest possible image resolution tend to also handle signals from lower resolutions, giving your TV a longer shelf life.
 Levels increase from 720p, to 1080p, to Ultra 4K HD, and all the way up to 8K.
 Price point is a consideration, as is available bandwidth if you’re looking to stream super high resolution movies.

-- How will I be watching movies?
+- How can I watch movies?
 If you plan on streaming your movies, you may want to invest in a smart TV with internet connectivity.
 This can reduce the number of steps in your installation process (and cut down on the number of remotes you need to keep handy).
 Separate streaming hardware devices are also available, but should be factored as an additional cost along with higher-speed internet for those ultra high definition streaming downloads.